stevejiang/gotable/README.md

 ## Build and Install

-To build GoTable, you need to setup [Go](http://golang.org/) environment and gcc with c++11 support.
+To build GoTable, you need to setup [Go](http://golang.org/) environment and gcc with c++11 support, please see the requirement part for details.

 	#download GoTable source code
 	go get github.com/stevejiang/gotable

 	cd $GOPATH/src/github.com/stevejiang/gotable

+	#build gotable, it will download rocksdb automatically if not found
 	make

+The make tool uses curl or wget to download rocksdb.
+If your computer has trouble to connect internet, please manually download and build rocksdb, and then use the following command to build gotable:

+	#use prebuilt rocksdb
+	make CGO_CFLAGS="-I/path/to/rocksdb/include" CGO_LDFLAGS="-L/path/to/rocksdb"

 The GoTable binary files are in $GOPATH/bin directory.

 ## Requirement